vappiah/bacterial-genomics-tutorial/README.md

 # Comparative-Analysis-of-Bacterial-genomes
+Bioinformatics analysis can be challenging especially for new entrants.
+The purpose of this repo is to provide scripts that one can quickly use to perform comparative analysis of bacterial genomes.
+The scripts have been designed to automate majority of tasks so that beginners can get their hands dirty without having to struggle to assemble and use the analysis tools

-### Additional tutorials are on my youtube channel: https://www.youtube.com/channel/UCOJM9xzqDc6-43j2x_vXqCQ
+More bioinformatics tutorials can be found on my youtube channel: https://www.youtube.com/channel/UCOJM9xzqDc6-43j2x_vXqCQ

-#- Download and install anaconda(version 3 recommended)
+# Download and install anaconda(version 3 recommended)

 ### Add channels